arestivo/slides/markdown/php.md

 * Variables are represented by a dollar sign followed by the variable's name.
 * The variable's name is **case-sensitive**.
-* There are no explicit type definition in variable declarations.
+* There are no explicit type definitions in variable declarations.
 * A variable's type is determined by the context in which the variable is used.

 ```php